☀️ Now: Clear 88°

 She devoted herself to her husband and children, setting an example of love that reflected her deep faith in Jesus Christ.
 She was a petite and gentle woman of Southern hospitality who was nonetheless a powerful example of strength for her family.

-A funeral service will be at 2 p.m.
+A funeral service was held at 2 p.m.
 Monday, Nov.
 3, at Frazer Funeral Home in Warren with Pastor Brett Higdem officiating.
 Burial will follow at Union Cemetery in Rye.

 Memorials may be made to North Little Rock First United Methodist Church, 6701 JFK Blvd., North Little Rock, AR 72116.